toverainc/willow-docs/docs/index.md

 100% open source and completely self-hosted by the user with "ready for the kitchen counter" low cost commercially available hardware.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/8ETQaLfoImc" title="Willow Demo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ![](images/esp32_s3_box.png){: width=300px align=right}

-**FAST** - [Watch the demo](https://www.youtube.com/watch?v=8ETQaLfoImc).
-Response times faster than Alexa/Echo or Google Home.
+**FAST** - Response times faster than Alexa/Echo or Google Home.
 From end of speech to action completed in 500ms or less.
 If you're curious how it's so fast (and accurate) you can watch the [technical deep dive](https://www.youtube.com/watch?v=WvgeSp94ZWE).

 **ACCURATE** - High wake word accuracy, low false activation, and speech recognition powered by our [Willow Inference Server](willow-inference-server.md) or command recognition solely on the device.